frenkie/systemjs-starter/README.md

 on which you can visit the site at [localhost:9090](http://localhost:9090).

 This site has a self executing JavaScript bundle that holds no dependency on any framework any more.
-You can deploy to your live site.
+You can deploy the contents of this folder to your live site.

 You can run `npm run watch:prod` to rebuild the dist folder's contents on any change in `src/`.